v9pt/SIH1674/README.md

 **1. DATA COLLECTION AND MONITORING**
 - **Social Media Monitoring:** Employ tools to track public and semi-public data on social media, focusing on keywords, hashtags, and mentions related to drug trafficking.
-- **Chat Analysis:** For encrypted platforms like Telegram and WhatsApp, leverage available metadata or collaborate with service providers for lawful data interception.
+- **Chat Analysis:** For encrypted platforms like facebook and WhatsApp, leverage available metadata or collaborate with service providers for lawful data interception.

 **2. TEXT AND CONTENT ANALYSIS**
 - **Natural Language Processing (NLP):** Use NLP to analyze text for drug-related keywords, slang, and patterns.
 This includes sentiment analysis, topic modeling, and entity recognition.